ADL-X/LLAVIDAL/README.md

 The script will generate the spatiotemporal features for each video and save one pickle file per video in directory specified by --clip_feat_path argemunt.
 Alternatively, you can download the pre-computed spatiotemporal CLIP features from here.
+5. We are providing object features, pose features which are used as additional cues in the training.
+Which can be downloaded from here.
+We use the object features as our final model as it shows superior capabilities through our evaluation metrics.
 Train LLAVIDAL
 We have trained on 8 A6000 40GB GPUs using the following command,
 ```shell